 At this time, Dr. Cox cares for patients in his private practice located in downtown Washington, D.C.
 He has served as the consulting psychiatrist for St. Mary's College of Maryland and The Sidwell Friends School, and he has working relationships with many of the other high schools and colleges in the Baltimore-Washington area.
 He also has been a treating psychiatrist in Student Mental Health on The Johns Hopkins Medical Institutions campus.
 He continues to serve on the faculties of both Johns Hopkins and Georgetown and is an active teacher and mentor of students, residents, and fellows at both institutions.

-Dr. Cox is board certified through the American Board of Psychiatry and Neurology, is a Distinguished Fellow of the American Psychiatric Association, and is a member of the prestigious American College of Psychiatrists.
-He also serves on the Ethics Committee of the Washington Psychiatric Society.
-Recently he was identified again by Washingtonian magazine and Washington Checkbook as a "Top Doctor" and "Top Therapist," has been honored by the Consumers' Research Council of America as one of "America's Top Psychiatrists," and designated by Vitals as a "Patients' Choice Award" winner and a "Most Compassionate Doctor."
+Dr. Cox is board certified through the American Board of Psychiatry and Neurology, is a Distinguished Fellow of the American Psychiatric Association, and is a fellow of the prestigious American College of Psychiatrists.
+He also serves as chair of the Ethics Committee of the Washington Psychiatric Society.
+He has been routinely recognized by Washingtonian magazine, Washington Checkbook, and Northern Virginia magazine as a "Top Doctor" and "Top Therapist," has been honored by the Consumers' Research Council of America as one of "America's Top Psychiatrists," and designated by Vitals as a "Patients' Choice Award" winner and a "Most Compassionate Doctor."